Kowal Sentry Integration for Magento 2

 When to use:

-manualwhen you want to set release manually, typically for simple deploymentsenvbest for CI/CD where release is passed by the deploymentfilegood when deployment writes a version identifier into a shared filegeneratedgood as a starting point if you do not have a mature release pipeline yet
+manual: when you want to enter the release manually, usually as a fallback or in simple deploymentsenv: best for CI/CD when the release is passed by deploymentfile: good when deployment writes the version identifier to a shared filegenerated: good for getting started if you do not have a mature release pipeline yet

 Supported environment variables: